Not Falling Apart

 "Not Falling Apart" is a song by American pop rock band Maroon 5 from the group's second studio album, It Won't Be Soon Before Long (2007).
 Although the original version wasn't released as a single, a remix of the song was released as a single and charted at number 3 on the Hot Dance Club Play chart.
 It was written by band frontman Adam Levine, with production of the song helmed by Mike Elizondo, Mark "Spike" Stent and Maroon 5.

 Background

 "Not Falling Apart" features a "whisper croon" from singer Adam Levine.
 Like many early Maroon 5 songs, "Not Falling Apart" is about heartbreak.
 The instrumentation in the verse of the song has been compared to the Police's song, "Every Breath You Take".

-A separate song with the same name was recorded and performed live while the band were called Kara's Flowers.
-This song was featured on the Stagg Street Recordings.
+A separate song with the same name was recorded while the band were called Kara's Flowers.
+This song was featured on the EP Stagg Street Recordings.
 "Not Falling Apart" has been played very few times live by the band.
 It made its live debut in late 2005, making it one of the first songs from the album performed live (the first being "Can't Stop").